sortoutsomehow/shopping-list/Readme.md

-### this is a simple shoping list app with valilla javascript
+### This is a simple shoping list app with valilla javascript